fbpx

 If you plan to stay for more than six months, you must also register with the Police.
 They will check your ID and update the National Population Register.

-To register, Nordic citizens just need to show a passport or national ID card with a photo and confirmation of your citizenship and gender.
 Alternatively, a valid driving licence together with an extract from the National Population Register of your home country from within the last three months is also acceptable.
-That's it!

-Norway immigration from the EU
+Norway Immigration from EU Nations

 The flag of the EU